masc-ucsc/docs/docs/pyrope/04-variables.md

 `nil`.

 ```
-let b = true
+b <- true
-let c = 3
+c <- 3

 if c    { call(x) }     // compile error, 'c' is not a boolean expression
 if c!=0 { call(x) }     // OK

-d = b or false // OK
+d := b or false // OK
-e = c or false // compile error, 'c' is not a boolean
+e := c or false // compile error, 'c' is not a boolean

-let e = -1
+e <- 0xfeed
-if e { // OK e is a 1 bit signed value
+if e@[3] {      // OK bit extraction for single bit returns a boolean
   call(x)
 }